 Cheryl London, DVM, PhD, ACVIM (Oncology) is a Research Professor at Cummings School of Veterinary Medicine at Tufts University and Tufts Medical School.
 She has an active laboratory research program centered on comparative and translational oncology and is involved in the training of graduate students and postdoctoral fellows.
-Dr. London recently joined the Clinical Trials Office at Cummings Veterinary Medical Center as its Director to expand operations and enhance capacity and breadth of trials performed in client-owned animals.
+Dr. London recently joined the Clinical Trials Office as its Director to expand operations and enhance capacity and breadth of trials performed in client-owned animals.
 Dr. London was the Shackelford Professor of Veterinary Medicine at Ohio State University (OSU) for 10 years before joining Cummings School.
 Prior to her time at OSU, she was an Assistant Professor in the Department of Surgical and Radiological Sciences at the University of California, Davis.

-Diane is a Certified Veterinary Technician (CVT) with more than 35 years of experience in the field of animal medicine.
+Diane is a Certified Veterinary Technician (CVT) with more than 40 years of experience in the field of animal medicine.
 After receiving her degree in veterinary technology from Becker Junior College, she spent 16 years working in private practice at Littleton Animal Hospital and Abbott Animal Hospital prior to joining Cummings School of Veterinary Medicine at Tufts University in 1998.
 She has held numerous roles during her tenure at Cummings School, from treating critically ill and emergency patients in the Intensive Care Unit and Emergency Room to performing hemodialysis treatments on renal service patients and being responsible for the Tufts University blood bank.
 Now as the Clinical Trial Coordinator for the Clinical Trials Office, she spends her days working on the various clinical trials and providing oversight of office operations.
-In her free time, Diane enjoys sewing, reading and spending time with her family.
-She has owned golden retrievers, cats and a rabbit over the years, and currently has two cats, Ralph and Marty.
+In her free time, Diane enjoys sewing, reading, and spending time with her family.
+She has owned golden retrievers, cats, and a rabbit over the years, and currently has two cats, Ralph and Marty.